 - Photographers whose final product shows a brighter exterior view than the interior.
-Your eye went right out the window didn’t it?
+Your eye went right out the window, didn’t it?
 The entire point of the image was to feature the guest room.

-- Photographers that take photos that are so generic that they could be used anywhere.
+- Photographers take photos that are so generic that they could be used anywhere.
 Using stock photography would be a lot less expensive.

 THE OTHER GUYS

 - Photographers who have experience in shooting interior design sets.
 The end product is unnatural because the lighting is over the top and too balanced.